Pet emergency

 How serious is it if my dog ate byzantine meadow saffron?

 Byzantine Meadow Saffron is toxic to dogs and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?